matloff/omsi/README.md

 When you begin the exam, your very first action should be to click **Description**.
-The instructor may have directions there that will make a night-and-day difference to your grade!
+The instructor may have directions there that will make a night-and-day difference in your grade!
 So first take a few seconds to read this.
 Also, it is good to remove your old answer files (again, their names begin with "omsi_answer") from a previous exam before starting the current one.

+If your instructor allows you to use OMSI's PDF viewing option, use a PDF viewer that has a good search facility, so that you can quickly find what you need during an exam.

 *Tips for programming classes:*